JeffreyATW/magic-mirror-config/README.md

 @xset s off
 ```

+For ease of configuration, I've enabled both SSH and VNC (via `sudo raspi-config`).

 ### MagicMirror configuration

 I'm running the latest version of [MagicMirror²](https://github.com/MichMich/MagicMirror).
 The custom modules I have installed are [`MMM-CalendarExt2`](https://github.com/MMM-CalendarExt2/MMM-CalendarExt2) and [`MMM-GooglePhotos`](https://github.com/aneaville/MMM-GooglePhotos).
 See each page for installation.
 The most difficult part was authenticating with Google Photos to access my albums.